AIDA

 ACT 1

-In the royal palace at Memphis, the high priest Ramfis, informs Radamès, a young captain of the guard, that Ethiopia is posing a threat to the Nile Valley.
-Radamès hopes that the goddess Isis will choose him to be the leader of the Egyptian army, believing that a victory over the Ethipians would enable him to free his secret love, Aida, the Ethiopian slave of the king’s daughter, Amneris.
-Amneris, who also loves Radamès, enters and beings to question Radamès, suspecting that he is in love with Aida.
-A messenger arrives to announce that Amonastro is leading the Ethiopian army to march on Thebes.
+Together, they travel to the Pharoah’s court, learning that Amonasro is leading the Ethiopian army against Egypt.
 Radamès is appointed leader of the Egyptian army, and he leads his men in singing a battle hymn.
-Amneris is echoed by her people as she cries, “Return Victorious!”
-Aida is stunned to hear herself repeat these words, and is left to contemplate her conflict of loyalties.
-Although her captors do not know it, she is the Princess of Ethiopia and now her lover will be engaged in battle with her father.
-In the act’s second scene, Ramfis leads the sacred Priests in a consecration ceremony to ask the gods to provide victory in battle for Radamès.
+Amneris is echoed by her people as she cries, “Ritorna Vincitor!” or “Return Victorious!”
+Aida is stunned to hear herself repeat these words and is left to contemplate her conflict of loyalty, deciding what to do next.
+Although her captors do not know it, she is Amonasro’s daughter, the Princess of Ethiopia, and now her lover will be engaged in battle with her father.
+She abandons the ceremony for her secret hideout where she has gathered bomb making tools with her fellow slaves, while Ramfis and his priests ask the gods to deliver victory in battle for Radamès.

 ACT 2